foss2serve/github-workflow-activity/01-setup/contributor-setup.md

     git remote -v
     ```

-Congratulations, your local clone now knows where to upstream (i.e., your team's repository).
+Congratulations, your local clone now knows where to find the upstream repository (i.e., your team's repository).

 ## F. Repeat this activity for each other person in your team